 - CAUTION: (For SCSU students) If you do not download your video from the iPad, it will likely be deleted.
 You can also delete any video that’s on your the iPad you use to make sure you have enough storage to shoot your video.

-Download video from iphone, iPad to Computer
+Download video, photos from iPhone, iPad, DSLR to Computer

 If you will be shooting your video on your iPhone or iPad, and editing on you computer, try using the Image Capture application instead of iTunes.
 See details below.